a-adeyori/web102_prework/README.md

-# WEB102 Prework - *Sea Monster Crowdfunding*
+# WEB102 Prework - *Game Wave*

 Submitted by: **Adeyori Adekunle**

-**Sea Monster** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Game Wave** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **10** hours spent in total